 Step 1: Open Your Excel Worksheet

-1.1 Launch Microsoft Excel and open the worksheet where you want to freeze rows and columns.
+1.1 Launch Microsoft Excel and open the worksheet containing the data you want to group.